House Republicans use spending bills to push for abortion restrictions

 But the effort to restrict abortions from within funding bills could allow Republicans to send a message to voters without subjecting vulnerable swing-district members to a vote.

-“They know it’s unpopular, their policy position, people believe in abortion rights, and reproductive rights, and so they’re trying to do things through a more hidden process,” Rep. Ro Khana (D-Calif.) said.
+“They know it’s unpopular, their policy position, people believe in abortion rights and reproductive rights, and so they’re trying to do things through a more hidden process,” Rep. Ro Khanna (D-Calif.) said.

 Still, Republicans pushing for controversial anti-abortion policies is not new.